sandiegopython/pythonsd.org/content/posts/2014-01-02_january_newsletter.md

 [San Diego PyLadies Hack Night][pyladies-hack-night] (meetup.com) <br />
-If last month's San Diego Python hack night wasn't enough for you, the local PyLadies group will be having one at the Ansir Center next Tuesday.
+If last month's San Diego Python hack night wasn't enough for you, the local PyLadies group will be having one at the Ansir Center.
+The date was moved to early February.

 [pyladies-hack-night]: http://www.meetup.com/sd-pyladies/events/140563442/